lvl99/blockpress/ACF_NOTES.md

     referring to flexible content layout fields which shares the same key but at different row index)
   - I wish I could get flexible content layout field values as formatted values, e.g. an image field will return the image's ID, even if `return_format` is set to `array`.
+  - WPML's config structure relies on known custom field names.
+When using `flexible_content` and `repeater` fields, the convenience of WPML and ACF interop gets thrown out the window.